cdepillabout/open-blog-posts/2021-12-20-dhallDirectoryToNix.md

     These derivations are treated specially by Nix.
 You're able to do network access during these derivations.
 Fixed-output derivations are normally used for downloading files from the internet.

+[^3]: A third problem is that `dhall-to-nix` doesn't handle _all_ Dhall expressions,
+    so you're not able to convert any arbitrary Dhall expression to Nix.
+    But `dhall-to-nix` does seem good at converting JSON-like Dhall expressions to Nix.
+I imagine most Dhall files that people want to read into Nix are basic JSON-like expressions.